-- When the seasons change, warm air meets cold air, forming a boundary (front) in the atmosphere.
-If the front stays over Japan, heavy rainfall may occur. - When a tropical cyclone or a low pressure system with fronts passes Japan, it leads to torrential rain over a wide area. - When landforms or other causes produce strong rising air and convective clouds (cumulonimbus clouds) form repeatedly in the same area, it causes heavy localized rainfall. - Be careful as these rainfalls may cause landslides and floods which may lead to big damage in the area.
+- When seasons change, warm air meets cold air, forming a boundary (front).
+A front staying over Japan may often result in heavy rainfall. - When a tropical cyclone or a low pressure system with fronts passes Japan, it leads to torrential rain over a wide area. - When convective clouds develop into a towering cumulus (a cumulonimbus) repeatedly in the same area, it causes heavy localized rainfall (intensive heavy rainfall). - Be careful as these rainfalls may cause sediment disasters and floods which devastate the area.